-As long as your TV is controlling the volume (either through internal speakers or a synced soundbar) then you should be able to control it with Alexa.
-This could be done via “Alexa turn up volume on TV” or “Alexa, set volume to 10 on [TV name]” commands.
+As long as your TV is controlling the volume (either through internal speakers or a synced soundbar), then you should be able to control it with Alexa.
+This could be done via “Alexa, turn up the volume on TV” or “Alexa, set the volume to 10 on [TV name]” commands.

 Can Alexa find TV shows to watch?